 How do you connect during a pandemic?
 2020 signaled the end of the days – at least for now – of sitting on our Community Solutions office windowsill, watching the construction project across the street and collaborating.

-The shift to fully remote working on March 13 of this year was jarring…how would we stay connected?
+The shift to fully remote working on March 13 was jarring…how would we stay connected?

 It’s that sense of community that’s led to nearly every staff member sharing their meals with our office and with the world.